NanolathingStuff/custom_thymio/README.txt

-To clone	https://github.com/jeguzzi/ros-aseba.git	is required be also sure to replace "ros-aseba/thymio_description/urdf/base.urdf.xacro" on that repository with the "urdf/base.urdf.xacro" coming with this repo
+To clone	https://github.com/jeguzzi/ros-aseba.git	is required replace the file "ros-aseba/thymio_description/urdf/base.urdf.xacro", contained in the repository cloned according to the instructions in the previous line with the file "urdf/base.urdf.xacro" contained in our repository src/ros-aseba/thymio_description/urdf$ chmod 777 base.urdf.xacro

 remember to use: $"chmod 777 -R *" (and eventually "catkin_make" and/or "~/.bashrc file") in source folder in order to be able to use the launchers